intel/trustauthority-client-for-python/inteltrustauthorityclient/src/sgx/intel/README.md

-# Intel® Trust Authority Python Intel SGX Adapter
+# Intel® Trust Authority Python SGX Adapter

-The **tdx/intel** adapter enables a confidential confidential computing client to collect a quote from an Intel SGX enclave for attestation by Intel Trust Authority.
-The Intel sgx adapter is used with the [**connector**](../../connector/) to request an attestation token.
+The **sgx/intel** adapter enables a confidential confidential computing client to collect a quote from an SGX enclave for attestation by Intel Trust Authority.
+This sgx adapter is used with the [**connector**](../../connector/) to request an attestation token and verify the same.

 ## Requirements